Behind the Curtain

 For those who might be interested, Pixelyzed.com is now at its 7th major iteration.
 It has gone through several phases through the years as my interests and expertise have evolved.
 On the technological side, the site has been powered by WordPress since April 2010.

 Here’s a quick rundown of the tools and elements that I used to design and build the site.
-They have changed completely in 2025.
+They have changed completely in early 2025 and again late in the year and early 2026.

 How Pixelyzed.com Was Created and Built